 Physicists Work in Energy, Atomic and Plasma Specialties

-Students pursuing degrees in Physics are often planning on careers in academics or in government.
-As you will see from the scholarships we've assembled the federal government is a huge source of jobs for physicists.
-Professionals may work in a wide range of specialties, including energy and astronomy, as well as sub-specialties like plasma physics, molecular and atomic physics and optical physics.
+Students pursuing degrees in Physics are often planning to embark on careers related to academia or scientific research.
+Physics, and other technical disciplines also lead to employment with government agencies, particularly at the federal level.
+Professionals physicists apply their education to work in a wide range of specialty areas, including energy and astronomy, as well as sub-specialties like plasma physics and molecular, atomic and optical physics.

-U.S. Department of Homeland Security (DHS) Scholarships are awarded to many students pursuing degrees in technology, math, engineering and sciences, including physics.
-The purpose is to remedy a lagging competency in these fields and offer monetary incentive to students to find new interest in the careers.
-The hitch: scholarships recipients must be willing to work for the DHS if positions are available following graduation.
-The program awards students $1,000 each month of academic involvement.
-Recipients must accept a summer internship with the DHS.
+U.S. Department of Homeland Security (DHS) Scholarships are awarded to high-achievers pursuing degrees in technology, math, engineering and forward scientific fields, like physics.
+The purpose of the scholarships is to stimulate enrollment in STEM programs, in order to perpetuate the flow of qualified scientists and researchers.
+Scholarship program participants must be prepared to work for the DHS, if positions are available following graduation.
+The program awards up to $1,000 monthly, to each participant, and recipients must accept summer internships with the DHS.

 The U.S. Department of Energy sponsors scholarships suited to Physics majors.
 These recent initiatives provide funding for qualified STEM students:

-- The Federal government remains focused on the business of nuclear energy and while they are the demand for students interested in pursuing nuclear physics is high.
-The Nuclear Engineering and Health Physics Scholarship and Fellowship Program is designed for undergraduates in nuclear studies.
-Students applying for the scholarships must be enrolled in an institution that participates in the program, ie, Clemson University, Ohio State, Purdue and MIT, among others.
+- The Federal Government remains focused on nuclear energy, so support for students pursuing nuclear physics education is high.
+The Nuclear Engineering and Health Physics Scholarship and Fellowship Program is designed for undergraduates enrolled in nuclear studies programs.
+Students applying for the scholarships must be enrolled at institutions participating in the program.
+These academic powerhouses qualify, among others: Clemson University, Ohio State, Purdue and MIT.

 - Scholarships and fellowships in High Energy Physics provide students with generous opportunities in programs that offer such cutting edge studies as plasma physics.
 Students with excellent academic records may compete for internships at DOE laboratory and research sites.
-There are also programs designed for women and minorities.
+There are also programs available that are designed for women and minorities.

 Professional and Organizational Scholarships

-The Barry M. Goldwater Scholarships are among some of the most competitive and well-known math and science scholarships for the upper-crust of academia.
+Barry M. Goldwater Scholarships are among the most competitive and well-known math and science scholarships for the upper-crust of academia.
 Students must apply through participating colleges and universities, to earn these government-backed awards.
 Barry Goldwater Scholars are juniors and seniors enrolled in undergraduate programs that lead to science, technology, engineering and mathematics degrees.
-A few hundred awards are given to academically outstanding students.
-Awards are up to $7500.
+A few hundred awards are dispensed annually, to academically outstanding students.
+Awards are each valued up to $7500.

-James Madison University in Virginia offers the following scholarships to undergraduate Physics majors:
+James Madison University, in Virginia, offers the following scholarships for undergraduate Physics majors:

-- New students including freshmen and transfer students may qualify for the Presidential scholarships.
+- New students, including freshmen and transfer applicants, may qualify for Presidential Scholarships.
 Eligible applicants must be willing to declare a physics major, and maintain extremely high academic standards.
 Awards amounts vary, but two students earn the awards each year..

 - J. Robert Gordon Scholarship is named for a former faculty member, and provides $1500/semester, during each successful applicant’s freshman year.
-Eligibility for this award is based on a faculty nomination and is open to first year Physics students.
+Eligibility for this award is based on faculty nominations, which qualify first-year Physics students.

-- Physics Alumni Faculty Scholarship is funded by the alumni foundation.
-Upper level Physics majors who are at the top of their class will win $1,000 awards.
+- Physics Alumni Faculty Scholarships are funded by the school’s Alumni Foundation.
+Upper level Physics majors who are at the top of their academic classes, each earn $1,000 toward annually tuition expenses

-Students in undergraduate or graduate studies in Physics at the University of Nebraska-Lincoln maybe eligible for scholarships sponsored by the Department of Physics and Astronomy.
-Among the programs are the following:
+Students enrolled in undergraduate or graduate studies related to Physics, at the University of Nebraska-Lincoln, are eligible to apply for scholarships sponsored by the Department of Physics and Astronomy.
+Among recently offered programs:

-- John Almy Scholarship is awarded to a student who best embodies the spirit of the physics department in combination with an unparalleled drive to succeed in the field.
+- John Almy Scholarships are awarded to students who best embody the spirit of the school’s physics department, in combination with an unparalleled drive to succeed in the field.

-- U.S. Harkson Memorial Scholarships are awarded to undergraduate or graduate students whose career goal is to teach within their field.
+- U.S. Harkson Memorial Scholarships are awarded to undergraduates and graduate students whose career goals are to become educators within the field of physics.

-- Physics and Astronomy Alumni Scholarships go to new students in the major.
+- Physics and Astronomy Alumni Scholarships are made available to students new to the major.

 - H.Y.
-Loh Award goes to a top senior graduating with a degree in Physics.
+Loh Award is awarded annually, to a top senior approaching graduation in Physics.

-- Alice Estes Martin Scholarship is designed for academically talented Physics majors with a passionate interest in teaching the subject.
+- Alice Estes Martin Scholarship is designed for academically talented Physics majors with passionate interest in teaching.

-- The Frank Leigh Robeson Scholarship is awarded to students based on a variety of criteria including academics, personal character, career goals and extracurricular activities.
+- Frank Leigh Robeson Scholarships are awarded to students, based criteria including academic standing, personal character, career goals and extracurricular participation.

-- Colonel Nelson Carey Brown Memorial Scholarships go to Physics majors for both academic potential and financial need.
+- Colonel Nelson Carey Brown Memorial Scholarships go to Physics majors, who qualify by exhibiting high academic potential, and demonstrating financial need.